 1. A straight line can be drawn by joining any two points

-We have already mentioned previously that a line can be created by connecting at least two points.
+We have previously mentioned that a line can be created by connecting at least two points.

 2. Any straight line segment can be extended infinitely in a straight line